 The Company markets its products primarily through its own direct sales organization.
 Business is solicited from large industrial manufacturers and defense companies, the government of the United States, foreign governments and major foreign electronic equipment companies.
-In some cases external sales representatives help solicit and coordinate foreign contracts.
+In certain countries the Company has external sales representatives to help solicit and coordinate foreign contracts.
 The Company is also on the eligible list of contractors of agencies of the United States Department of Defense and generally is automatically solicited by such agencies for procurement needs falling within the major classes of products produced by the Company.
 In addition, the Company directly pursues opportunities from the United States Department of Defense as a prime contractor.